sunlightlabs/echelon/README.md

 # echelon

-A Clojure library designed to ... well, that part is up to you.
+A Clojure application for ingesting and storing itemized data.
+Also reconciles entities and assigns unique IDs.

 ## Usage

-FIXME
+TODO

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Sunlight Foundation

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.